micmejia/bible-dump/NKJV/2 Chronicles/2 Chr 7.md

 "But if you turn away and forsake My statutes and My commandments which I have set before you, and go and serve other gods, and worship them,

 ###### 20
-then I will uproot them from My land which I have given them; and this house which I have [^g]sanctified for My name I will cast out of My sight, and will make it a proverb and a byword among all peoples.
+then I will uproot them from My land which I have given them; and this house which I have sanctified for My name I will cast out of My sight, and will make it a proverb and a byword among all peoples.

 ###### 21
-"And _as for_ this [^h]house, which [^i]is exalted, everyone who passes by it will be astonished and say, 'Why has the Lord done thus to this land and this house?'
+"And _as for_ this house, which is exalted, everyone who passes by it will be astonished and say, 'Why has the Lord done thus to this land and this house?'

 ###### 22
 Then they will answer, 'Because they forsook the Lord God of their fathers, who brought them out of the land of Egypt, and embraced other gods, and worshiped them and served them; therefore He has brought all this calamity on them.' "